 When a dog wants to show another dog that he means no harm, he will turn his head and sometimes entire body away from the imposing dog.
 Dogs may also scratch, yawn or lick their lips as a way to signal they are feeling too much pressure.
-Dogs will also display these same behaviors with humans in an attempt to communicate they are uncomfortable in their current situation.
+With humans, dogs will display these same behaviors in an attempt to communicate they are uncomfortable in their current situation.
 We should "listen" to these behaviors and give our dogs a break from the situation at hand.
 Just like people, dogs cannot work effectively if they are under too much pressure.